nzubeifechukwu/course-registration-system/README.md

 >
 > But if you still want to run the project locally, then proceed with the setup instructions below.
 >
-> I've provided a link at the right point below to guide you with setting up Prisma.
+> I've provided a link at the right point to guide you with setting up Prisma.

 Follow these steps to run this project locally on your machine: